heutelbeck/sapl-extensions/sapl-demo-axon/README.md

 data:{"id":"0","name":"Mona Vance","latestIcd11Code":"1Bâ–ˆâ–ˆ","latestDiagnosisText":"Brâ–ˆâ–ˆâ–ˆâ–ˆâ–ˆâ–ˆâ–ˆâ–ˆâ–ˆ","ward":"NONE","updatedAt":"2022-09-06T23:08:15.054Z"}
 ```

 In this case, first Mona was assigned to the ICCU and then got discharged by a doctor.
-Thus Mona was assigned to no ward.
+Thus, Mona was assigned to no ward.
 And as karl can only see medical data of patients assigned to the ICCU, the updated ```PatientDocument``` was delivered with blackened fields.

 This is implemented with the same policy used for ```FetchAllPatients```.
 The obligation was applied to each individual subscription update.
 This is expressed in ```src/main/resources/policies/fetchAll.sapl```.
 This document is a policy set, which is applicable for both queries.
-As can been seen in the ```for``` clause of the policy set:
+As can be seen in the ```for``` clause of the policy set:

 ```
 set "fetch patient list policy set"